Breen Center director meets with student

 Crafting Careers with Meaning

 The Breen Center for Career and Professional Development is one of LVC’s most powerful career readiness tools for students, wherever you are in your college journey.
-At the Breen Center you’ll find a dedicated team of experts and trained Career Peers who coach, counsel, and guide you to success in your chosen career.
+At the Breen Center you’ll find a dedicated team of experts who coach, counsel, and guide you to success in your chosen career.

 Stone campus building with trees in front